Connect with us

 With international attention on conservation of the endangered mountain gorillas, the Mgahinga part of the Virunga volcanoes in Uganda was turned into a national park in 1991 to provide protection to the wildlife from poaching and habitat encroachment.
 The creation of the park required the Batwa to be removed from their homes in the mountains and be displaced in a modern world unfamiliar to them.
 The Batwa ended up squatting in nearby farm land.
 They earned a living through occasional labor or begging.
 With limited education, adapting to the modern world has been a difficult journey.
 They do not have resources or land and suffer from acute poverty, malnutrition and poor health.

 A group of about 18 Batwa families from those displaced live in makeshift shelters on a tiny rocky site at Musasa, about 4km from the entrance of Mgahinga National park and Volcanoes Mount Gahinga Lodge, surviving as best as they can.

-Volcanoes Safaris has now started to build a permanent village for The Batwa community and their families.
+Volcanoes Safaris has now started to build a permanent village for the Batwa community and their families.
 About 10 acres of land has been purchased to allow them to build homes, a community centre and have land for agricultural and recreational use.
 The main construction aspects of the project have been completed in December 2017.
 The site will be completed in early 2018 and the official launch of the project will take place at the end of May 2018.

 The Gahinga Batwa community is comprised of over 100 adults and children.
 They have had no permanent home since they left Mgahinga National Park over 25 years ago.